kahalewai/repo-trust/README.md

 ## The Problem: Repo Squatting

-Attackers don't need to compromise repositories — they can **impersonate** them.
+Attackers don't need to compromise repositories, they can impersonate them.

 **How the attack works:**